splunk/public-o11y-docs/get-started/o11y-trial.rst

 To run the demo environment, install and have functioning versions of:

-- Docker - Install Docker if needed.
+- Docker: Install Docker if needed.
 See :new-page:`https://docs.docker.com/engine/install`
-- minikube - Install and configure minikube.
+- minikube: Install and configure minikube.
 See :new-page:`https://minikube.sigs.k8s.io/docs/start`
-- Helm - Install Helm version 3.0 or higher.
+- Helm: Install Helm version 3.0 or higher.
 See :new-page:`https://helm.sh/docs/intro/install/`
-- GSED - GNU implementations of the stream editor. gnu-sed is used in the configuration script for the kubernetes manifests. - See :new-page:`https://formulae.brew.sh/formula/gnu-sed`
+- GSED: GNU implementations of the stream editor. gnu-sed is used in the configuration script for the kubernetes manifests. - See :new-page:`https://formulae.brew.sh/formula/gnu-sed`
 - The Hipster Shop cluster requires a minimum 4 GB of memory.